-Established by Celebrity Pet & Family Lifestyle Expert Colleen Paige, the first day in October has been deemed National Black Dog Day, an annual observance of the need to help black shelter dogs be seen.
+October 1 has been deemed National Black Dog Day, an annual observance of the need to help black shelter dogs be seen.
+This pet holiday was established by Celebrity Pet & Family Lifestyle Expert Colleen Paige in 2012.
+It is sometimes called World Black Dog Day.

 Disinterest in canines with dark coats is so common that the term Black Dog Syndrome has been coined to describe this sad situation.